NSTA1/TrustPlan/Schedule.md

 **Note:**
 These criteria are guiding principles.
-Mandatory protections and sell triggers are defined exclusively in the **SDG20 Dividend‑Growth Integrity Clause**.
+Mandatory protections and sell triggers are defined exclusively in the **Dividend‑Growth Integrity Clause**.

 ---